shannon-lab/zapdos/doc/content/source/bcs/PotentialDriftOutflowBC.md

 ## Overview

 `PotentialDriftOutflowBC` is an electric field driven outflow boundary condition.
-`PotentialDriftOutflowBC` assumes a mobility coefficient of unity and a non-scaled version of the species' density.
+`PotentialDriftOutflowBC` assumes a mobility coefficient of unity and a non-scaled version of the species density.

 The electric field driven outflow is defined as